Dimer Avoided Multiplex PCR

-Dimer-avoided multiplex PCR uses a patent-pending approach to remove unwanted side product formation during PCR.
+Sequence all 7 B and T cell chains with dimer-avoided multiplex PCR (dam-PCR).
+This innovative technology uses a patent-pending approach to remove unwanted side product formation during PCR.
 Dam-PCR increases the signal of particular targets, allowing for unprecedented multiplexing power and all-inclusive sequencing of the immune adaptome.

 Dam-PCR excels at: